ibm-cloud-docs/ssl-certificates/access-ssl-orders-screen.md

 ## Next Steps

 After accessing the SSL orders screen, all SSL certificates ordered through {{site.data.keyword.BluSoftlayer_notm}} are listed.
-Certificates are displayed by their expiration date from oldest to newest, meaning that certificates that have already expired will be displayed first, by default.
-From this screen, you can [renew SSL certificates](renew-ssl-certificate.html) and [request the fulfillment email be resent](request-ssl-certificate-fulfillment-email.html).
+Certificates are displayed by their expiration date from oldest to newest, meaning that certificates that have already expired are displayed first, by default.
+From this screen, you can [renew SSL certificates](renew-ssl-certificate.html) and [request that the fulfillment email be resent](request-ssl-certificate-fulfillment-email.html).